wso2/docs-is/en/docs/learn/forced-password-reset.md

 4. Create a new user with the username "Alex" and update the user profile with a valid email address and other information.
-5. Create a new role called "test role" with login permissions and assign it to the new user, "tom".
+5. Create a new role called "test role" with login permissions and assign it to the new user, "alex".

     !!! tip You can verify this by logging in to the [user portal](https://localhost:9443/user-portal) as Tom.
 The log in